NREL/AESD/04-api.md

 ### Filtering

-Records can be filtered by logical operations on conditions on values of variables in the records.
+Records can be filtered by logical operations on conditions for values of variables in the records.

 *   [FilterExpression](#AesdRecords.FilterExpression)
 *   [FilterNot](#AesdRecords.FilterNot)